tophat2d/tophat/README.md

 ## issues

- - collisions seem to be a bit buggy, when you stretch your shape too much
+ - collisions seem to be a bit buggy, when you stretch your shape too much. idk why
- - images don't perform well.
-55 of test.bmp are only possible at 60 fps full hd. on lower resolutions, images are ok.

 ## features